 - Explain why Salesforce values sustainability.

-- Understand Salesforce's efforts to incorporate sustainable business practices.
+- Summarize Salesforce’s efforts to incorporate sustainable business practices.

 At Salesforce we believe that values create value.
 Organizations that embed sustainability and responsibility at the core of the business will drive great value, not just for their business but for all stakeholders.
 We understand that every company is in a different position to make an impact based on their business model, size, and scope.
 So we won’t claim that one size fits all.
-But we know that every company can integrate more sustainable business practices into their culture and operations.
+But we assert that every company can integrate more sustainable business practices into their culture and operations.

 For Salesforce, sustainability is increasingly important as we continue to grow our business and expand across the globe.
-We have to pause and ask ourselves: What does sustainable growth look like?
+We’ve asked ourselves: What does sustainable growth look like?
 Our answer is centered around setting goals, supporting sustainable development projects to compensate for our footprint, and partnering to drive innovation.

 We Set Ambitious Sustainability Goals

-We Support Sustainable Development Projects to Offset Our Footprint
+We Support Sustainable Development Projects to Compensate for Our Footprint

-In addition to our renewable energy work, to offset our climate impact and operate as a net-zero company, we support sustainable development projects through the purchase of carbon credits.
-Each carbon credit represents the removal/avoidance of one metric ton of carbon dioxide (or its equivalent) from the atmosphere.
+To compensate for the emissions that remain after our reduction efforts and renewable energy purchases we support sustainable development projects through the purchase of carbon credits.
+Each carbon credit represents the reduction/avoidance or removal of one metric ton of carbon dioxide (or its equivalent) from the atmosphere.

-One of the projects Salesforce supports is Proyecto Mirador, a clean cookstove project in Honduras, which has deployed over 155,000 cookstoves, resulting in 1 million tonnes of emission reductions—equivalent to taking over 200,000 passenger vehicles off the road for 1 year.
-Proyecto Mirador uses Salesforce to help deploy the cookstoves and ensure proper maintenance.
-In addition to providing clean cookstoves, this project has improved the health and well-being of 1.1 million people, has helped grow 24 small businesses and employs more than 150 people.
-Access to clean, safe cookstoves enables women to protect their health with clean air, spend less time sourcing materials to support their families, and more time on education, family planning, and other activities.
+One of the projects Salesforce supports is Proyecto Mirador, a clean cookstove project in Honduras which has deployed over 250,000 cookstoves, resulting in nearly 3 million metric tonnes of emission reductions—equivalent to taking over 200,000 passenger vehicles off the road for one year.
+Proyecto Mirador uses Salesforce to manage stove deployment and maintenance and track client interactions.
+By providing clean cookstoves, this project has improved the health and well-being of 1.1 million people, has helped grow 24 small businesses and employs more than 200 people.
+Access to clean, safe cookstoves enables women to protect their health with clean air, spend less time cooking or finding wood, and more time on productive activities, including paid work, child care and education.
 When women are educated and empowered, our communities thrive.

 Another project Salesforce supports is 1t.org.
-In January 2020, the World Economic Forum and partners, including Salesforce, launched 1t.org to connect, empower, and mobilize a global reforestation community of millions, unleashing their potential to act at an unprecedented scale and speed to conserve, restore, and grow 1 trillion trees within this decade.
+Launched in January 2020 by the World Economic Forum and partners, including Salesforce, 1t.org seeks to connect, empower, and mobilize a global reforestation community, unleashing the potential to act at an unprecedented scale and speed to conserve, restore, and grow 1 trillion trees within this decade.
 By planting trees we can help slow the planet’s rising temperatures, stimulate biodiversity and revitalize some of the planet’s ecosystems.

 Salesforce is supporting the 1t.org movement in two key ways:

-- Contributing our technology in the form of the World Economic Forum’s (WEF) UpLink, a new digital platform built to bring together stakeholders of all sizes to solve the United Nations’ Sustainable Development Goals, which include taking on climate change.
+- Contributing our technology in the form of the World Economic Forum’s (WEF) UpLink, a digital platform built to bring together stakeholders of all sizes to solve the United Nations’ Sustainable Development Goals.

 - Commiting to support and mobilize the conservation and restoration of 100 million trees over the next decade.

 Creating a better future for ourselves and our planet will require a coordinated effort to get change-makers on the same page.
 At Salesforce we’re proud to work with responsible business partners, vendors, and customers that uphold their own commitment to sustainability.
 Many Salesforce customers are already doing amazing work using our platform to improve the state of the world, delivering innovative solutions to address equality and sustainability challenges.
 Take Herman Miller, Inc., for example.

-Just as Salesforce revolutionized corporate philanthropy in the form of Pledge 1%, we are now in the position to lead the way for the next evolution of this movement—investing in companies positively impacting the world.
+Salesforce is leading the way for investing in companies positively impacting the world.
 The Salesforce Impact Fund is uniquely positioned to catalyze the growth of companies that are building products and solutions to benefit society and sustainability.
 Angaza is just one example of a venture that reflects our values and commitment to sustainability.
 This pay-as-you-go technology platform enables manufacturers and distributors to make energy products more affordable to the world's one billion off-grid consumers.
 Measurabl is another venture that positively impacts the environment, making cloud-based software tools that collect data, format accurate sustainability reports, and suggest opportunities to improve.
 (Learn more about the Impact Fund in Resources.)

 Join the Movement

-We know we don’t have all the answers, and there isn’t one way to solve these problems.
-But we hope you’re inspired by our sustainability journey and join us!
-Take action on climate change by joining thousands of other companies in the We Mean Business Coalition.
+Salesforce doesn’t have all the answers and there isn’t one way to solve these problems.
+Yet, we hope you’re inspired by our sustainability journey and join us!

 - External Site: 1t.org